elizabethdaly/tasks-machine-learning/README.md

 ## Description

-This README describes work done for the Machine Learning and Statistics module project, due 18 December 2020.
+This README describes work done for the Machine Learning and Statistics module tasks, due 18 December 2020.

 We have been asked to complete four tasks:
 - Write a Python function called ```sqrt2``` that calculates and prints to the screen the square root of 2 to 100 decimal places.
 Your code should not depend on any module from the standard library or otherwise (no ```import``` statements allowed).